NextronSystems/asgard-manual/usage/administration.rst

    :header-rows: 1

    * - ForceStandardArgs
-   * - Creat and start scans with predefined arguments or scan templates that are not restricted
+   * - Create and start scans with predefined arguments or scan templates that are not restricted

 .. list-table::
    :header-rows: 1